frederik1904/pokelin/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+*Remember that your AmazingFeature should be implemented using Test-Driven Development!

 ## Authors
 These are the authors and main contributors of the project.
 * **Anders B. Clausen** - [anbclausen](https://github.com/anbclausen)